 Scripture is often cited as evidence for admitting women to the sacrament of Orders as deaconesses.
 Although Scripture does mention deaconesses in a number of places, that in itself is not an indication that they received the sacrament of Orders.
 It’s always been commonly understood that deaconesses in the early Church were women installed into a ministry of service to women, for example as given the duty of assisting during baptismal rites for purposes of modesty.
 Women who assisted during a baptismal rite did not themselves confer the sacrament.
 Bishops, priests and deacons did that.
 Women did not receive the sacrament of Holy Orders; nor were they admitted through sacred Orders to the hierarchy of the Church.

-Nevertheless, we have some second-hand news on the commission’s findings.
+In any case, we have some second-hand news on the commission’s findings.

 An article written by Dr. Maike Hickson for LifeSite News reports that Professor Peter Hünermann, a prominent German theologian with connections to members of the German bishops’ doctrinal commission, has stated that the Vatican commission on the ordination of female deacons found “there is no historical evidence that in patristics women were ordained as deacons.”